triestpa/Police-Analysis-Python/README.md

 We'll need to install a few Python packages to perform our analysis.

-On the command line, run the following to install the required libraries.
+On the command line, run the following command to install the required libraries.
 ```bash
 pip install numpy pandas matplotlib ipython jupyter
 ```

 > If you're using Anaconda, you can replace the `pip` command here with `conda`.
-Depending on your installation, you might need to use `pip3` instead of `pip` in order to install the Python 3 versions of the packages.
+Also, depending on your installation, you might need to use `pip3` instead of `pip` in order to install the Python 3 versions of the packages.

 #### 0.4 - Start Jupyter Notebook